CUMLSec/trex/README.md

 `python command/clr_multifield/preprocess_any.py`

-The binarized training data ready for finetuning (for function boundary) will be stored at `data-bin/clr_multifield_any`
+The binarized training data ready for finetuning (for detecting similarity) will be stored at `data-bin/clr_multifield_any`

 ## Training